iann0036/tf-cfn-provider/docs/providers/azurestack/VirtualMachine.md

 `Content` - (Optional) Specifies the base-64 encoded XML formatted content that is added to the unattend.xml file for the specified path and component.

-### StorageImageReference Properties
+### OsProfileLinuxConfig Properties

-`Publisher` - (Required, when not using image resource) Specifies the publisher of the image used to create the virtual machine.
-Changing this forces a new resource to be created.

-`Id` - (Optional) Specifies the ID of the (custom) image to use to create the virtual machine, for example:.

-`Offer` - (Required, when not using image resource) Specifies the offer of the image used to create the virtual machine.
-Changing this forces a new resource to be created.

-`Sku` - (Required, when not using image resource) Specifies the SKU of the image used to create the virtual machine.
-Changing this forces a new resource to be created.
+`DisablePasswordAuthentication` - (Required) Specifies whether password authentication should be disabled.
+If set to `false`, an `AdminPassword` must be specified.

-`Version` - (Optional) Specifies the version of the image used to create the virtual machine.
-Changing this forces a new resource to be created.
+`SshKeys` - (Optional) Specifies a collection of `path` and `key_data` to be placed on the virtual machine.

+### OsProfileSecrets Properties

+`SourceVaultId` - (Required) Specifies the key vault to use.

+`VaultCertificates` - (Required) A collection of Vault Certificates as documented below.

+### VaultCertificates Properties

+`CertificateUrl` - (Required) Specifies the URI of the key vault secrets in the format of `https://<vaultEndpoint>/secrets/<secretName>/<secretVersion>`.
+Stored secret is the Base64 encoding of a JSON Object that which is encoded in UTF-8 of which the contents need to be.

+`CertificateStore` - (Required, on windows machines) Specifies the certificate store on the Virtual Machine where the certificate should be added to.

 ## Return Values